epam/EPAM-AI-RUN-Marketplace/README.md

   - Click Save button
 11. Go to credentials.
 On the page you can find "Client Secret"

+> ℹ️ If you want to use another client type, please do not use uppercase letters or special symbols

 # 9. Cost Management